bafulton/recipes/src/side-dishes/sweet-potato-casserole.md

 - 1 cup oats (optional)

 ## Instructions
 1. Peel sweet potatoes, chop into 1-inch cubes, and simmer until soft (~15-20 minutes).
-(Alternatively, bake whole sweet potatoes at 425 for ~1 hour.
+(Alternatively, bake whole sweet potatoes at 425° for ~1 hour.
 Less water added makes for a more intense sweet potato flavor.)
-2. Preheat oven to 350 degrees.
+2. Preheat oven to 350°.
 3. Butter a 9x13 baking dish.
 4. Drain the sweet potatoes and mash them.
 5. Mix the filling ingredients into the sweet potatoes, put in the baking dish.